ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 }
 ```

-Columns with unknown names will be skipped if setting [input_format_skip_unknown_fields](../operations/settings/settings.md#settings-input-format-skip-unknown-fields) is set to 1.
+During import, columns with unknown names will be skipped if setting [input_format_skip_unknown_fields](../operations/settings/settings.md#settings-input-format-skip-unknown-fields) is set to 1.
 Columns that are not present in the block will be filled with default values (you can use  [input_format_defaults_for_omitted_fields](../operations/settings/settings.md#session_settings-input_format_defaults_for_omitted_fields) setting here)